-Self-publishing or co-publishing a book can be expensive.
 Often times, writers have great material, but they lack the resources to have their manuscript professionally edited, designed, printed, and distributed.
 Several Koehler Books authors have overcome that financial hurdle through crowdfunding.

 Book crowdfunding projects are frequently tied to non-fiction self-help books that do something to improve the world, but works of fiction can also have successful crowdfunding campaigns through online services such as Go Fund Me, Kickstarter and Indiegogo.

 Another excellent crowdfunding site, and our favorite for authors, is Publishizer.
-They exclusively work with writers and authors to help them meet publishers and raise money for the project.
+They work exclusively with writers and authors to help them meet publishers and raise money for the project.
 In our opinion it is the best crowdfunding option specifically suited for writers.
 We have published and worked with several Publishizer authors.

 Author D.J.
 Lutz raised his entire development costs for his book through a campaign he managed and offered to thousands of followers, families, and friends.
 Read his tips for crowdfunding novels.
 D.J. says that it is all about relationships and took about six months.